bozho/AnsiColorOut/README.md

 AnsiColorOut is an attempt at a different approach to coloring PowerShell output.

-It uses custom formatting (Format-Custom) to write output with embedded ANSI color escape codes and relies on external utilities, like GNU less or [AnsiCon](https://github.com/adoxa/ansicon) to interpret them.
+It uses custom formatting files used with `Format-XXX` cmdlets to write output with embedded ANSI color escape sequences and relies on PowerShell 5's built-in support for ANSI escape sequences, or external utilities, like GNU less or [AnsiCon](https://github.com/adoxa/ansicon) to interpret them.

-Currently, only `FileInfo` and `DirectoryInfo` support is implemented.
+Currently, AnsiColorOut supports `FileInfo/DirectoryInfo` (e.g. Get-ChildItem output for drives) and `Process` (e.g. Get-Process) formatting.

-The module also expands `FileInfo` and `DirectoryInfo` types with the `ExtendedMode` property, which can show all suported file/directory attributes.
-Its output format is configurable.
+The module also expands `FileInfo` and `DirectoryInfo` types with the `ExtendedMode` property, which can show all suported file/directory attributes. `ExtendedMode` output format is configurable.